CMA Music Festival

 It's The Ultimate Country Music Fan Experience!

-Rascal Flatts, Zac Brown Band, Eric Church, Dierks Bentley, Keith Urban, Brad Paisley, Florida Georgia Line, Cole & Swindell, Alan Jackson, Oak Ridge Boys, Lady Antebellum, Jason Aldean, The Band Perry, Luke Bryan, Little Big Town, Neal McCoy, Sam Hunt, Brett Eldredge, Wynonna and Thomas Rhett!
+Rascal Flatts, Zac Brown Band, Eric Church, Dierks Bentley, Keith Urban, Brad Paisley, Florida Georgia Line, Cole Swindell, Alan Jackson, Oak Ridge Boys, Lady Antebellum, Jason Aldean, The Band Perry, Luke Bryan, Little Big Town, Neal McCoy, Sam Hunt, Brett Eldredge, Carrie Underwood, Wynonna and Thomas Rhett!

 Fan Fair X (FFX) is filled to the roof with Artist-Fan Connections, Performance Stages, Fan Fair History Walk, Shopping, Daily Entertainment, and Artist and Country Artifacts.
 Fan Fair X admission is included with all CMA Music Festival 4-day tickets, $10 a day, or $25 for four days.

 There is so much FREE music at CMA Music Festival, you don't even need a ticket to catch some great concerts!
-There was seven stages throughout Downtown Nashville hosting free live music each day during the 2014 CMA Music Festival.
+There was seven stages throughout Downtown Nashville hosting FREE live music each day during the 2015 CMA Music Festival.

 Visitor Center Stage